The person who owns the infamous Skinwalker Ranch, a supposedly haunted UFO hotspot in Utah, has decided to come out of the shadows.

 Fugal said that he knew he could not keep his ownership of the ranch secret forever.
 After all, it is one of the most scientifically studied paranormal hotspots on the planet.
 He recognizes that given the high profile nature and notoriety of the place, he would have to eventually engage with the press and the public.

 Recently, the ranch was the subject of a broader Defense Intelligence Agency study, known as the Advanced Aerospace Weapons System Applications Program or AAWSAP.
 According to an article in The New York Times, in 2007, a Defense Intelligence Agency official visited the ranch, and a short time later, met with Senator Harry Reid of Nevada.
 “Mr. Reid said he met with [DIA] agency officials shortly after his meeting with Mr. Bigelow and learned that they wanted to start a research program on UFOs.”
-Bigelow was given a government contract and his company received $22 million dollars to study and generate reports on exotic science, UFOs, and other anomalous phenomena.
+Bigelow was given a government contract and his company received $22 million to study and generate reports on exotic science, UFOs, and other anomalous phenomena.
 The strange events on the ranch, as well as other locations bearing purported paranormal anomalies, were involved in the study.
 AAWSAP was cancelled after two years and, in 2011, Bigelow’s government funding ran out.

 Fugal is a science fiction geek.
 He has a large movie memorabilia collection, complete with the shot-up jacket Arnold Schwarzenegger wore in The Terminator and the black robe Marlon Brando wore in Superman The Movie when he sentenced General Zod to an eternity in Krypton’s interdimensional prison system.
 He told me that he’s always had a nerdy passion for science, and while his real estate empire and brokerage operations are firmly rooted to the ground with cement and bricks, he is always daydreaming about future possibilities in technology and physics.